Stories

 Andy was on duty when his sister called with the news that their mother was in an ambulance and heading to the hospital.

 The concern was that Norma Jean could be having a stroke.
-Luckily, first responders got her to the hospital fast and there, our team was waiting to jump into action.
+Luckily, first responders got her to the hospital fast, and our team waited to jump into action there.
 It was a series of events that Andy got to witness firsthand.

-“I walked outside to meet my mom – her eyes were swollen, and she wasn’t making one bit of sense – but they didn’t waste any time,” Andy shares.
-“I was going in circles trying to keep up with everything – she had maybe three scans in 25 minutes tops – but there was no chaos.
-Everything ran smooth, and before I knew it, they were done and just waiting on a room for her to go up and get her 23-hour observation window going.”
+“I walked outside to meet my mom – her eyes were swollen and she wasn’t making one bit of sense – but they didn’t waste any time,” Andy shares.
+“I was going in circles trying to keep up with everything – she had maybe three scans in 25 minutes, tops – but there was no chaos.
+Everything ran smoothly, and before I knew it, they were done and just waiting on a room for her to go up and get her 23-hour observation window going.”

 Our doctors found the source of Norma Jean’s problem to be a small clot in her brain, where some of her blood vessels were narrowing.